nix-community/NUR/README.md

 ### Integrating with Home Manager

-Integrating with the home-manager can be done by adding your modules to the `imports` attribute.
+Integrating with [Home Manager](https://github.com/rycee/home-manager) can be done by adding your modules to the `imports` attribute.
 You can then configure your services like usual.

 ```nix